-Kappa Delta Pi, an international honor society in education, was first organized in 1911, and the Alpha Xi Chapter at The College of William and Mary was chartered in 1927.
+Kappa Delta Pi, an international honor society in education, was first organized in 1911, and the Alpha Xi Chapter at William & Mary was chartered in 1927.
 The purpose of Kappa Delta Pi is to encourage high professional intellectual and personal standards and to recognize graduates of the College for their outstanding contributions to education.
 To this end, the organization invites to membership persons who exhibit commendable personal qualities, worthy educational ideals, and sound scholarship.
 The organization endeavors to maintain a high degree of professional fellowship among its members and to quicken professional growth by honoring achievement in educational work.

-To be considered for membership, undergraduates must have completed at least one semester of work in the School of Education and have an overall GPA of 3.0 or higher.
+To be considered for membership, undergraduates must have completed at least 6 credit hours of course work in the School of Education and have an overall GPA of 3.0 or higher.

 Graduate students must have completed 6 credits at William & Mary with an overall GPA of 3.25 or higher for all graduate courses completed.